 The BSN degree is considered the entrance professional nursing degree.
 Professional nursing behaviors maximize the quality of life through the provision of nursing care which promotes, maintains, and restores clients to the highest level of health.
-The BSN prepared nurse is considered the professional nurse and assists the person to manage environmental stimuli through developing patient-centered interventions which are research-based and promote health.
+The BSN prepared nurse is considered the professional nurse and assists the person to manage environmental stimuli through developing client-centered interventions which are research-based and promote health.

 The discipline of BSN prepared nurses is based on a body of nursing knowledge and research incorporating the use of the natural and behavioral sciences.
 Nursing is based upon the essential art and science of caring.
-The art of nursing is the creative use of caring, critical thinking, nursing judgement, technical skills, communication, and collaboration to provide nursing care in diverse settings.
-Nursing embraces diversity, acceptance, and advocates for clients.
+The art of nursing is the creative use of caring, critical thinking, nursing judgement, technical skills, communication, and collaboration to provide nursing care in various settings.
+Nursing advocates for all clients.